AndrewJBateman/Angular-app-maps/README.md

 # Angular App Maps

-* App using Angular 9, Angular Google Maps (AGM) and IPAPI.co to plot the user's location.
+* App using Angular 9, Angular Google Maps (AGM) and IPAPI.co to plot the user's location on a map.

 *** Note: to open web links in a new window use: _ctrl+click on link_**